 Our Computing System Location

-ICS-ACI team members work out of the Computer Building on Penn State’s University Park Campus.
-The ICS-ACI cyberinfrastructure, which supports Penn State research computing, is also located at the University Park Campus, within a state-of-the-art data center.
+ICDS-ACI team members work out of the Computer Building on Penn State’s University Park Campus.
+The ICDS-ACI cyberinfrastructure, which supports Penn State research computing, is also located at the University Park Campus, within a state-of-the-art data center.
 This data center provides 2.4MW of redundant power and 12,000 square feet of environmentally controlled space for our hardware.
-Approximately 50 percent of the facility’s power and equipment resources are dedicated to supporting the ICS-ACI system infrastructure.
+Approximately 50 percent of the facility’s power and equipment resources are dedicated to supporting the ICDS-ACI system infrastructure.

 The computing environment is operated by Red Hat Enterprise Linux 6.